© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 St Andrew's medieval hospital and limekiln, Denhall is a scheduled monument protected by Historic England under reference 1007635.
 View the official record →

-St Andrew's medieval hospital and limekiln at Denhall is a scheduled ancient monument comprising the remains of a medieval charitable foundation and associated industrial feature.
+St Andrew's medieval hospital and limekiln, Denhall is a scheduled ancient monument comprising the remains of a medieval charitable institution and associated industrial structure located in Cheshire.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1007635.

 St Andrew's medieval hospital and limekiln, Denhall is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1007635.